 DPS also considers if the modification would be consistent with public safety by looking at the driving record of the person requesting the modification.
 If the person’s driving record presents a concern for public safety, DPS may additionally limit the driving times, driving locations, purposes for which driving is authorized under the modification and may additionally place other restrictions on the authorized driving.

 With regard to Point Suspensions, DPS again reviews the request for modification based on whether the person has no other adequate means of transportation and would the modification be consistent with public safety.
 These modifications also only allow the driving of Class D motor vehicles.
-Modification are not allowed to permit driving of Class A, B, or C commercial motor vehicles.
+Modifications are not allowed to permit driving of Class A, B, or C commercial motor vehicles.
 DPS is also only allowed to modify a person’s Point Suspension once in any five (5) year time period.
-There is not a fee associated with this modification, nor is an ignition interlock device required.
+There is not a fee associated with a Point Suspension modification, nor is an ignition interlock device required for this type of modification.
+This modification will be issued by DPS by way of a paper license.
 Generally, driving under a modification of a Points Suspension is limited to: a) To or from or during the course of employment, b) To and from an educational institution, c) To comply with existing court orders, d) To attend a driver improvement course, a defensive driving course, or a motor vehicle accident prevention course, and e) for personal welfare.

 If you are interested in seeking a modification, you can contact either the Legal Division or Driver Compliance Division of the Department of Public Safety.